Salt version support lifecycle#

 • The focus of point releases will be high and critical bugs.

-Support for new operating system versions
+Support for new releases of operating systems

 • LTS releases - Support for new operating systems will not be added in future point releases.
 Instead, the new operating system will be supported in the next major LTS release.